-Some months back I was looking at the figures from the last census in India saying that in this country there were 109 males for every 100 females under the age of six, up from 107 in 2001… and increasing.
+The figures from the last census in India point to an imbalanced sex ratio that in this country there were 109 males for every 100 females under the age of six, up from 107 in 2001… and increasing.

 According to a 2011 study by the Center for Global Health Research in Canada, between 4.2 million and 12.1 million girls were aborted during the last three decades in this country.
 Some studies point that there is a common myth that daughters don’t benefit their families, I guess as a tradeoff of a productive economic activity perspective.

-I would like to think it’s the lower uneducated classes who invest their lifetime savings in educating the son, while the daughter is left at home for housekeeping activities.
-Upper class families with money and access to ultrasound could potentially use this technology for sex determination purposes, something illegal in India if used for that particular matter.
+I would like to think it’s the lower uneducated classes who invest their life savings in educating the son, while the daughter is left at home for housekeeping activities.
+Upper-class families with money and access to ultrasound could potentially use this technology for sex determination purposes, something illegal in India if used for that particular matter.
 So then the reasons for deciding to have a boy over a girl is not exactly monetary, but traditional.

 What I can conclude so far, and this is a very personal point of view, is that females are considered more a liability than an asset to a typical Indian family.
 But again, I hope this happens in the traditional lower levels of societies and that things in modern times are changing.